 Gilboa is a very small town located in the state of New York.
 With a population of 2,668 people and just one neighborhood, Gilboa is the 509th largest community in New York.

-Gilboa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gilboa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gilboa is a town of managers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Gilboa who work in management occupations (15.14%), office and administrative support (10.32%), and sales jobs (5.88%).

 Another notable thing is that Gilboa is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Gilboa’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.